madl3x/x-scara/firmware/GCODES.md

 ok

-# change to angular mode (not how joints angle and X,Y are now egual)
+# change to angular mode (note how joints angle and X,Y are now egual)
 > M360 M1
 X:-34.99 Y:100.00 Z:30.00 E:0.00
 Motors A:-933 B:7067 Z:12000